austinwli/austinwli.github.io/_projects/2020-08-20-wire-tension.md

 date: 2020-08-20
 ---

-Summer research project with the Guenette Group under the guidance of [Dr. Sebastien Prince](https://lppc.physics.harvard.edu/people/sebastien-prince) and [Professor Roxanne Guenette](https://www.physics.harvard.edu/people/facpages/guenette).
-The project aimed to tune hyperparameters in a novel wire tension measurement device in order to achieve two objectives: to minimize measurement time and have our extracted frequency within 1% of the true frequency.
+Research project conducted with the Guenette Group under the guidance of [Dr. Sebastien Prince](https://lppc.physics.harvard.edu/people/sebastien-prince) and [Professor Roxanne Guenette](https://www.physics.harvard.edu/people/facpages/guenette) in summer 2020.
+We aimed to tune hyperparameters in a novel wire tension measurement device in order to achieve two objectives: to minimize measurement time and have our extracted frequency within 1% of the true frequency.

 ## Current status
 Publication pending in _IEEE Transactions on Instrumentation & Measurement_.